 Compare that to last month, April 2019, during which time I only wrote three new blog posts the entire MONTH and made more than $2,000!

 See what I mean?
 Blogging smarter is where it’s at!

 Areas for improvement

 I DEFINITELY see areas that could use improvement!

 As of right now, too much of my income is dependent on ads and I would like to increase my affiliate income.

 I recently started sharing more Etsy links for products that I adore (Etsy is an amazing affiliate for creative bloggers) and I hope to explore more avenues of income in the future.

 I have a few more sponsored posts coming up but I don’t need to chase them anymore — I let them come to me. 🙂

-(For every sponsored post you see here I can assure you there are probably 10 more that I have refused behind the scenes — I am very picky when it comes to sponsored posts.
-If I don’t love it, I won’t talk about it.)
+(For every sponsored post you see here I can assure you there are probably 10 I have refused behind the scenes — I am very picky when it comes to sponsored posts.
+If I don’t like it, I won’t talk about it.)